Does your dog need another dog for company?

 They Get Along – The Dream Scenario

 Picture this: you bring home a new dog, and it’s love at first sight.
 Your dogs have a built-in playmate to romp around with, keeping each other entertained and exercised.
 Imagine the joyful scenes as they chase each other through the parks of Bishan or tussle playfully on the grass at MacRitchie Reservoir.
 The best part is you’ll get to enjoy twice the doggy cuddles on the couch.
 Sounds perfect, right?
-Its definitely what I had envisioned when I brough Louie into our lives.
+It’s definitely what I had envisioned when I brought Louie into our lives.
 This scenario is possible, and when it happens, it’s wonderful.
 But it’s not guaranteed.

-Moreover, anytime you’re adding more personalities into the mix, there will be times where even the best of buds, might not get along.
+Moreover, anytime you’re adding more personalities into the mix, there will be times where even the best of buds might not get along.
 Just consider how it was living with your sibling or parents as a child.
-No matter the amount of love and companionship, there were times when you wished you could be left alone!
-Its the same with our dogs!
+No matter the amount of love and companionship, there were times when you wished you could be left alone.
+It’s the same with our dogs.

-They Don’t Get Along – The Reality Check
+When Dogs Are Not Getting Along – The Reality Check

-Now, imagine the opposite.
-You bring home a new dog, and your current dog isn’t thrilled.
-The reality is, not all dogs take kindly to having a new four-legged roommate.
-There’s growling, snapping, and a general tension in the house.
 Or perhaps they get along at first, but you find yourself increasingly breaking up fights and managing separate feeding times to avoid conflict.
 The stress levels rise for both you and your dogs, making home life more chaotic than calm.
 This is also a possible outcome and one you need to seriously consider.
-In fact, I would go as far as saying this is probably the more likely scenario when you bring another dog into the mix.

-In my case, both dogs got along initially and everything seemed wonderful, but slowly Louie started resource guarding toys and spaces, and even me, leading Henry to become terrified of even coming into the same room as her!
+In my case, both dogs got along initially and everything seemed wonderful, but slowly Louie started resource guarding toys and spaces, and even me, leading Henry to become terrified of even coming into the same room as her.
 It broke my heart, and had I known what I know now, I probably would have found other ways to keep Henry occupied and active.

-Questions to Ask Yourself Before Proceeding
+Questions to Ask Yourself Before Adding a Second Dog

 Before you decide to bring a new dog into your home, ask yourself these important questions: